 Steve is a principal with Deloitte Consulting and serves as the global leader for Future of Work for the firm.
 He has more than 20 years of experience advising global organizations on issues of strategy, innovation, organization, people, culture, and change.
 Hatfield has advised business leaders on a multitude of initiatives including activating strategy, defining a preferred future, addressing workforce trends, implementing agile and resilient operating models, and transforming culture oriented to growth, innovation, and agility.
-Hatfield has significant experience in bringing to life the ongoing trends impacting the future of work, workforce, and workplace.
-He is a regular speaker and author on the future of work and is currently on the Deloitte leadership team shaping the research and marketplace dialogue on future workforce and workplace trends and issues.
 He has a master’s in social change and development from Johns Hopkins and an MBA from Wharton, and is based in Boston.

 John Winsor is an entrepreneur, thought-leader and global authority on open innovation.
 John’s ideas, expressed through his writing, speaking and the companies he’s built, have placed him at the intersection of innovation, disruption and storytelling.
 John is currently the executive-in-residence at Harvard Business School’s Laboratory for Innovation Science (LISH).
 John’s books include “Beyond the Brand,” “Spark,” “Flipped”, and the best-selling “Baked In,” winner of the 2009 800-CEO-READ Business Book Award in marketing, John is an advisor to the Interactive Advertising Bureau and the Digital Initiative at Harvard Business School, and a regular contributor to the Harvard Business Review, The Guardian, Forbes and Digiday.